GaitiLab/scRRBS_pipeline/README.md

 - demultiplex: execute pipeline up to demultiplexing of fastq files

 Optional arguments:
--r/--regions: Bed file containing genomic regions to analyze (required if target specified as 'by_region') -c/--cluster-conifg: path to config file if submitting to cluster (see examples in this directory)
+-r/--regions: Bed file containing genomic regions to analyze (required if target specified as 'by_region');
+-c/--cluster-conifg: path to config file if submitting to cluster (see examples in this directory)

 Optional flags:
- --qsub: submit underlying jobs to cluster (requires cluster configuration file provided to -c argument)
+ --qsub: submit underlying jobs to cluster (requires cluster configuration file provided to -c argument);
- --dry-run: map out pipeline but do not execute
+ --dry-run: map out pipeline but do not execute;
  --dag: create directed acyclic graph representing pipeline